benleane83/benleane83.github.io/blog/_posts/2025-04-23-ai-with-niche-languages.md

 You can apply the same recipe to any language/framework, or even just use it to inject your own coding standards into a workspace.

-VSCode may not be able to replace all functionality from a specialized IDE for your language, but this approach should give you an 'AI assistant boost' when you need one.
+VSCode may not replace all functionality from a specialized IDE for your language, but this approach should give you an 'AI assistant boost' when you need one.

 Have fun and I'd love to hear stories of what languages you've tried this on.